t2trg/t2trg-iot-edge-computing/draft-hong-t2trg-iot-edge-computing.md

 ### In-Network Computation

 A core function of IoT edge computing is to enable computation offloading, i.e. to perform computation on an edge node on behalf of a device or user.
-The support for in-network computation may vary in term of capability, e.g. computing nodes can host a virtual machine able run stateful or stateless code, or a rule engine providing an API to register actions in response to conditions such as IoT device ID, sensor values to check, thresholds, etc. Computation offloading includes orchestration or application lifecycle related aspects, such as: selecting an appropriate compute device based on available resources, compute node properties, etc.; onboarding code on a platform or compute device; partitioning code; invoking a remote code execution; relocating an instance from one compute node to another.
+The support for in-network computation may vary in term of capability, e.g. computing nodes can host a virtual machine able run stateful or stateless code, or a rule engine providing an API to register actions in response to conditions such as IoT device ID, sensor values to check, thresholds, etc. Computation offloading includes orchestration or application lifecycle related aspects, such as: selecting an appropriate compute device based on available resources, compute node properties, etc., and with varying goals including for example load balancing and energy conservation; onboarding code on a platform or compute device; assisted or automatic partitioning of code; invoking remote code execution; relocating an instance from one compute node to another.

 ### Edge Caching

 A purpose of local caching may be to enable local data processing (e.g. pre-processing or analysis), or to enable delayed virtual or physical shipping.
 A responsibility of the edge caching component is to manage data persistence, e.g. to schedule removal of data when it is no longer needed.
 Another aspect of this component may be to authenticate an encrypt data.
-It can for example take the form of a distributed storage system (e.g. Ceph).
+It can for example take the form of a distributed storage system, and deal with related issues, e.g., reaching and maintaining data consistency; enabling efficient access to data, for example using some form of sharding.

-### Data Analysis
+### Data Management

 With regard to the high level challenges listed in {{sec-challenges}}, data storage and processing at the edge is a major aspect of IoT edge computing.
 Data may therefore need to be classified (e.g. in terms of privacy, importance, validity, etc.).
 Data analysis such as performed in AI/ML tasks performed at the edge may benefit from specialized hardware support on computing nodes.
-IoT edge computing will face challenges in term of, for example, programmability, naming, data abstraction and service management.
+IoT edge computing will face challenges in term of, for example, programmability, naming, data abstraction, data service management and data discovery (discussed in communication brokering).
 Furthermore, while edge computing can support IoT services independently of cloud computing, it can also be connected to cloud computing.
-Thus, the relationship of IoT edge computing to cloud computing is another potential challenge {{ISO_TR}}.
+Thus, the relationship of IoT edge computing to cloud computing, with regard to data management, is another potential challenge {{ISO_TR}}.

 ### Other Services

-Data generated by IoT devices and associated information obtained from the access network may be used to provide high level services such as end device location, radio network information, etc.
+Data generated by IoT devices and associated information obtained from the access network may be used to provide high level services such as end device location, radio network information and bandwidth management.

 # Security Considerations